receptron/graphai/README.md

 ### DFG Structure

 - 'nodes': A list of node.
+Required.
-- 'concurrency': An optional number, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
+- 'concurrency': An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.

 ## Agent

 An agent is an abstract object, which takes some inputs and generates an output asynchronously.
-It could be an LLM (such as GPT-4), an image/video/music generation, a database, or a REST API over HTTP.
+It could be an LLM (such as GPT-4), an image/video/music generator, a database, or a REST API over HTTP.
 Each node (except 'source node') is associated with an agent function, which takes data flow into the node as inputs, and generates an output.

 ## Agent function